kotleni/meowtg-plugins/README.md

 # Meowtg Plugin Repository

-Welcome to the official repository for Meowtg plugins!
-Here, you can contribute your own modules and easily install them using the `.pkg` command.
+Welcome to the official repository for MeowTG plugins!
+<i>Here, you can contribute your own plugins and easily install them using the `.plug` command.</i>